Extraterrestrial-T/Fraud-classification-/README.md

 * [Model Building](#build)

 ## <a name='Summary'></a>Summary of Outcome
-Most of our models have similar accuracy and F1 scores, therefore any of them can be used to classify fradulent transactions.
+We were able to develop four models withsimilar accuracy and F1 scores, therefore any of them can be used to classify fradulent transactions.
 The models :

 * **Plain logistic regression classifier** :